mapuchuu/MiniBusBoard/README.md

 ## MiniBusBoard 🚌
-### Real-time Bus Arrival Display with ESP32, AWS Lambda, and OneBusAway API
+### Real-time Bus Arrival Display with ESP32, AWS Lambda, API Gateway, and OneBusAway API

 MiniBusBoard is a budget ESP32-powered display that provides live bus arrivals for any stop in Seattle.
 Unlike standard transit apps, MBB filters out *scheduled* arrivals, so users only see buses that are tied to real buses with updating GPS.
 This project was inspired by the lack of real-time arrival boards in my metro region.
 With just $16 worth of hardware, MiniBusBoard brings accurate arrival times to any stop.